x448/float16/README.md

 Unit tests in normal mode take about 60-90 seconds to check all 4+ billion expected values for float32 to float16 conversions as well as PrecisionFromfloat32() for each.

-Unit tests in short mode use a small subset (65765) of expected values and finish in under 0.01 second while still reaching 100% code coverage.
+Unit tests in short mode use a small subset (around 229 float32 inputs) and finish in under 0.01 second while still reaching 100% code coverage.

 ## Usage
 Install with `go get github.com/cbor-go/float16`.